-Governor asks tribes, lawmakers to end sovereignty push
+Governor of Maine asks tribes, lawmakers to end sovereignty push

-AUGUSTA, Maine (AP) — Democratic Gov. Janet Mills asked tribal chiefs and legislatives leaders in a letter made public Monday to drop their effort to amend a 1980 land settlement deal that gave the state of Maine some governmental power over tribes.
+AUGUSTA, Maine (AP) — Democratic Gov. Janet Mills asked tribal chiefs and legislative leaders in a letter made public Monday to drop their effort to amend a 1980 land settlement deal that gave the state of Maine some governmental power over tribes.

 Mills said the proposal to expand tribal sovereignty could be a setback in tribal relations with her administration, instead of building on recent successes.